$f$-algebra products on AL and AM-spaces: Introduction

 Throughout this text, and unless otherwise specified, $K$ will denote a compact Hausdorff space.
-Recall that the closed subalgebras of $C(K)$ are also sublattices, and that closed lattice and algebraic ideals of $C(K)$ coincide: they are always of the form
+Recall that the norm-closed subalgebras of $C(K)$ are also vector sublattices \cite[Lemma 4.48]{folland1999}, and that norm-closed order ideals and norm-closed ring ideals coincide: they are always of the form